Rehearsal and Performance Guidelines

 Chamber Music Rehearsals

 Two chamber music rehearsal rooms (MEM 250 and 454) are available in Memorial Hall for student chamber groups.
-They are equipped with grand pianos.
+They are each equipped with a grand piano.
 You can schedule these rooms through the Scheduling Office during regular office hours.
+Chamber must rooms have 5 stands in them, at all times.
 Students should provide their own music stands for rehearsals in chamber music rooms.

 Large Ensemble and Percussion Rehearsals